 Vanilla and sandalwood essential oils are typically sold pre-diluted in carrier oils, which makes it a breeze to use them for essential oil perfume because you don’t have to worry about dilution ratios.
 Not having to do extra math is a win in my book!

 The added bonus is that it is also great for your skin.
 Regular perfumes often contain alcohol and other skin-aggravating ingredients, but this DIY gem relies on a touch of light almond oil and the ever-silky shea butter for it’s delivery.
 So instead of drying and irritating your skin, it moisturizes and soothes, all while making you smell delightful, of course.

-Okay let’s do this.
 Begin by adding the almond oil, shea butter and beeswax to a double boiler.
-If you don’t have one, you can make do by filling a saucepan with several inches of water and placing a heat safe bowl on top.
+If you don’t have one, you can make do by filling a saucepan with several inches of water and placing a heat safe bowl inside.
 Try to use a bowl that has a pour spout so you can easily transfer your perfume to the containers (like a glass liquid measuring cup).

-Bring the water in the saucepan to a simmer and slowly melt your almond oil + shea butter + beeswax combination over a medium heat.
-When they are completely melted, pull the bowl off the heat, add the sandalwood and vanilla oils, and mix thoroughly.
+Bring the water in the saucepan to a simmer and slowly melt your almond oil, shea butter and beeswax combination over a low heat.
+When they are completely melted, pull the bowl off the heat.
+Cool for a second then add the sandalwood and vanilla oils and stir thoroughly.

 - 1 teaspoon almond oil

 - 1 ½ teaspoons shea butter